haekb/nolf1-modernizer/readme.md

 This project is heavily WIP.

 ## Features
- - Cap framerate during cinematics to ensure they play out correctly
+ - Cap framerate during menus and gameplay to 60fps
  - Fixed the mouse stutter
+ - Optimized some fill rendering

 ## Building
-Sadly you'll have to dig up your old copy of Visual C++ 6.0.
-I did try to make it compile under Visual Studio 2017, but there's some tricky linker errors that I couldn't solve.

-You may need to modify your global include directory list, to include `./LIBS/SDL2-2.0.10/include`, but other than that it should be good to go!
-Either unrez the entire game, or just make a new rez file and make sure the game loads that file last!
+You can now compile it using Visual Studio 2017, thanks to the NOLF2's sdk including some key files.
+They're all included and ready to compile.

+If you experience any issues, feel free to open an issue.

 ## License
 This code is still bound to the original EULA found in the NO ONE LIVES FOREVER Source Code v1.003.
 This can be viewed in the readme.txt file.